vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 [Rockefeller was a baptist](/book/Rockefellers-Quotes-Gratitude-Fictional-Letters), and on the Rockefeller Center stands biblical quote:
 > And wisdom and knowledge shall be the stability of thy times

+> Do not forsake wisdom, and she will protect you; love her, and she will watch over you. - Proverbs 4:6 ESV

 Bible proverbs often praise criticism:

 > A wise man listens to advice

 > Better is open rebuke

+The scientific method dates from the 17th century and is not mentioned in the Bible, but there are some interesting although scattered quotes:

+> It is the glory of God to conceal things, but the glory of kings is to search things out. - Proverbs 25:2 ESV

+> Do not despise prophecies, but test everything; hold fast what is good. - 1 Thessalonians 5 ESV

+> Great are the works of the Lord, studied by all who delight in them. - Psalm 111:2 ESV

 ## John Calvin and Science